 Students practice these kata in earnest over many months and years, and are eventually introduced to a wider range of instruction.
 Practitioners are awarded scrolls (Mokuroku, Menkyo, and Gokui Kaiden) in line with their development.

-We have two major locations.
-Each training session ends after about 1.5 hours.
+We have tree major locations.
+Each training session ends after about 1.5-2 hours.

 - Saturday: from 8:00 to 10:00 - North Sydney, NSW (occasional)